-Mark Loughridge and Michele Williams Professor of Neurology and Professor of Neurobiology and of Neurosurgery
+Mark Loughridge and Michele Williams Professor of Neurology and Professor of Neuroscience and of Neurosurgery

 Director, Yale Clinical Neuroscience Imaging Center (CNIC)

 Electrophysiology; Epilepsy; Magnetic Resonance Imaging; Neurobiology; Neurology; Neurosurgery; Behavioral Research; Neuroimaging

 Dr. Blumenfeld's clinical and research work focuses on epilepsy, cognition and brain imaging.
 He directs Yale's Clinical Neuroscience Imaging Center (CNIC), a new multi-disciplinary core facility for innovative study and treatment of brain disorders.
 Teaching activities include a textbook titled Neuroanatomy Through Clinical Cases, Sinauer Assoc., Publ.
 2002, 2010.